prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 - Lines 78 to 87, Bob gets his hand from the front end as well as doing a comparison to check if Alice's hand was correct.
 If it's correct Bob updates his `Ship` variable.
 After all the steps Bob publishes both the updated value of the ship and his hand, that is `BobShips` and `BobHand`.
 - Lines 91 to 100, Alice also does a comparison with her board and Bob's hand.
 After all the checks and comparisons, Alice publishes the "ship" variable to be used elsewhere in the application.
 - Lines 102 and 103 use the function declared earlier on line 30, to count and store the number of ships that have been hit on each participant board.
-- Lines 105 to 110 show how we redeclare the statement variable and input new values.
+- Lines 105 to 110 show how we mutate the statement variable and input new values.

 That is all the logic needed in the loop, for the game to run.